Skip to main content

 Freezer defrost malfunction.

 84c/84e If there is 84e on the display, it is a very bad sign.
 The entire DC three speed compressor may need to be replaced.
 The only way to get tot he locked up rotor is to get into the compressor.
 Because it is sealed and actually the least accessible part of a Samsung fridge, it takes professional experience to do that.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 This error signals a rotor lock.